WSU-kduncan/cs3900-autobody-4/BR-InterviewQuestions.md

 > Q: How do the technicians know what they are working on a given day?

 > Q: Do you only do call in pre booked appointments or walk-ins too?
+>
+> Tommy's feedback on the questions of all team members: Overall I really like the question you are asking, I would consider making it more specific to an actual occurrence vs the general questions you currently have.
+As an example for Ashu's first question: "Can you tell me about the last service appointment that was scheduled?"
+With that answer you will get actual answers on what happened, not what should have happened.
+The answer can be very different when people are for example now following a set procedure or deviating from the procedure.